 What are the terms and cost of the agreement?

-The League will purchase the property for $9 million, a figure considerably less than the market value.
-After League scientists and managers evaluate the property’s resources and explore management options, our goal is to transfer it to a permanent steward, such as California State Parks.
+The League purchased the property for $9 million, a figure considerably less than the market value.
+Our goal is to transfer it to a permanent steward, such as California State Parks.
 The landowners, Holmes family, have agreed to make a significant donation of land value to enable the League to purchase this property for approximately $1 million below fair market value.

 Who are the owners of Cascade Creek, and what is their history?